perghosh/jsTableData/README.md

 ### How
 Most components that manages table data, mix design and data.
 And that makes them a lot harder to customize.
-jsTableData do not mix design and data.
-Separating data and UI makes it easier to use existing css designs or quickly change design.
+jsTableData do not mix UI and data.
+Separating data and UI makes it easier to use existing css code or quickly modify design.
-However, one line is not enough to include in one page.
-Some lines of code are needed for inclusion in the page.
+However, one line is not enough to include in page.
+To configure table with existing css designs will need some code.
+The benefits come when you need to adapt for advanced customizations.

 ## Docs